viadeo/kasper-framework/doc/source/guide/1_architecture_and_principles.rst

     :align: center
     :scale: 80%

-BUT, you'll have to be perhaps a bit more strict on the usages of classes depedencies in order to not allow unwanted dependencies :
+BUT, you'll have to be perhaps a bit more strict on the usages of classes dependencies in order to not allow unwanted dependencies :

     * Event listeners should only know commands, it is allowed to make a dependency to domain if domain services are used directly, but be careful..
     * Command handlers should only know domain classes.. and commands